EOSLaoMao/bp-kicking-proposal-monitor/README.md

 docker logs -f eos-auto-kicker
 ```

-This container will running as deamon, it will check BP kicking proposals proposed by Block Producer Reliability Tracker every 1 minute.
-When there are kicking proposals found, the approval proposal will be proposed automatically.
+This container runs as deamon, it will check BP kicking proposals proposed by Block Producer Reliability Tracker every 1 minute.
+When kicking proposals found, the approval proposal will be proposed automatically.
 At the same time, you will get notified in your Slack channal.
 All you need to do then, is to decide to approve it or not.

 We believe, with this little tool, the EOS Mainnet will be more reliable and secure.